- Current students

 We have strong links to the West Auckland community and industry organisations, especially in the not-for-profit sector.
 We’re members of the Aotearoa New Zealand Association of Social Workers, the Social Workers Registration Board, and the New Zealand Association of Counsellors.

-We also work closely with community organisations around New Zealand and the Pacific.
-Organisations like te Waipuna Puawai, Safer Homes in New Zealand Everyday, the Problem Gambling Foundation and the New Zealand Federation of Voluntary Welfare Organisations have helped us develop our programmes.
+We also work closely with community organisations around Aotearoa and the Pacific.
+Our programme has been developed with the help of organisations like te Waipuna Puawai, Safer Homes in New Zealand Everyday, the Problem Gambling Foundation, and the New Zealand Federation of Voluntary Welfare Organisations.

 During your counselling training you’ll have access to audio-visual systems, dictaphones, and statistical software to use for research, and during your practicum.

-The Waitākere campus library has a large collection of community and social practice resources, and computer labs are available during the day and in the evening.
+The Waitākere campus library has a large collection of community and social work resources, and computer labs are available during the day and in the evening.